About the Journal

 Open Access policy

 Student’s Journal of health research Africa is committed to information sharing and transparency.
-Our policies help authors achieve a high level of openness with their research and support them to improve the quality of work they do.
+Our policies help authors achieve a high level of openness with their research and support them to improve the quality of the work they do.
 We have adopted an Open Access policy that enables the unrestricted access and reuse of all peer-reviewed published research.

 Our Open Access policy contains the following elements: